kunalj101/python_intro_hackathon/chapter4.md

 attachments :
   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

-There are missing values in some variables.
-We should estimate those values wisely depending on the amount of missing values and the expected importance of variables.

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
 ## Credit History has missing value or not ?